Installing IDA Application

 </server>

-We found an issue using jdk 8 with TLSv1.3, which can cause very high CPU usage of IDA.
-To fix the issue, use TLSv1.2 by adding below configuration to server.xml.
+We found an issue using JDK 8 with TLSv1.3, which can cause very high CPU usage of IDA.
+To fix the issue, use TLSv1.2 by adding the below configuration to server.xml.

 <ssl id="defaultSSLConfig" keyStoreRef="defaultKeyStore" trustDefaultCerts="true" sslProtocol="TLSv1.2"/>

 Liberty supports Advanced Encryption Standard (AES) encryption for passwords that are stored in the server.xml file.
-In Liberty installation bin folder you can use securityUtility command to encrypt your password.
+In the Liberty installation bin folder, you can use the securityUtility command to encrypt your password.

 ./securityUtility encode password

-More information about encrypt, please refer to SecurityUtility Command.
+For more information about encryption, please refer to SecurityUtility Command.

-If the database requires SSL connection, set it in the datasource prop, for example, for DB2:
+If the database requires an SSL connection, set it in the datasource prop, for example, for DB2:

 <properties.db2.jcc databaseName="${env.DATABASE_NAME}" currentSchema="${env.DATABASE_SCHEMA}"